TheThingsNetwork/workshops/README.md

 ## Register with The Things Network

-Managed your applications and devices via [The Things Network Console][console].
+Manage your applications and devices via [The Things Network Console][console].

 ### Create an Account